Understanding Hybrid Cloud Management

 Key Components of Hybrid Cloud Management

-There are several tools to help IT teams manage their hybrid cloud environments including overseeing cloud deployments.
-These tools cover key areas of on-prem and cloud management encompassing a hybrid cloud infrastructure, including:
+Several tools can help IT teams manage their hybrid cloud environments, including overseeing cloud deployments.
+These cover key areas of on-premises and cloud management, including:

 • Container/instance orchestration and automation